Search

 4. Call the Police

-Report the accident, even if it’s your fault.
-A police report can be crucial when filing an insurance claim.
+Make a report of the accident, even if you are to blame.
+A police report is critical in an insurance claim.

 5. Exchange Information